 Curves are continuous, connected, and have a measurable length in terms of the coordinate system.
 The orientation of the curve is determined by this parameterization, and is consistent with the tangent function, which approximates the derivative function of the parameterization and shall always point in the "forward" direction.
 The parameterization of the reversal of the curve defined by c(t):(a, b)→En would be defined by a function of the form s(t) = c(a + b - t):(a, b)→En.

 A curve is composed of one or more curve segments.
 Each curve segment within a curve may be defined using a different interpolation method.
 The curve segments are connected to one another, with the end point of each segment except the last being the start point of the next segment in the segment list.

+Individual product specifications may constrain the interpolation types allowed for spatial attributes.

+EXAMPLE: An isobar feature is constrained to curves consisting only of segments with interpolation type polynomialSpline and degree 3 (i.e., cubic splines).

 GM_CurveBoundary